-6 Things Your Students with Disabilities Want You to DoFebruary 7, 2017
+6 Things Your Students with Disabilities Want You to DoAugust 7, 2023

-Here on the Inclusion Lab, we mostly bring you professional advice, from educator to educator.
+Here on the Brookes blog, we mostly bring you professional advice, from educator to educator.
 This week we’re doing something a little different.
 Today’s post brings you the perspective of students with disabilities, to give you more insight into what your learners might be thinking, what they need most, and what they want their teachers to do.

 These six key ideas were excerpted and adapted from Quick-Guides to Inclusion, Second Edition, by Michael Giangreco and Mary Beth Doyle, based on their interviews with students like yours.
-Keep these tips in mind as you work to provide a fair and equitable education for all the learners in your classroom.
+Keep these tips (and action steps) in mind as you work to provide a fair and equitable education for all the learners in your classroom!

 Notice What I’m Good At

 Everyone has things they’re really good at.
 For some of us, those may not be so obvious, so you may have to look a little harder to find them.
 But they’re there if only you take the time to notice.
 When you do, it means so much to us; it makes us feel as if we matter to you and that you think we are cool kids.

 Just like all of our classmates, we need to feel loved and liked and appreciated for who we are.
 We need our teachers to recognize our talents and the things we are good at.
 We work hard at learning new subjects in school, like social studies, music, geology, art, math, and independent reading.
 We like to be recognized for being a good friend, being a helper in your class, and being a partner that other students can count on.
 These are all things we enjoy and want to learn more about—like all students.
 Maybe we have some trouble learning everything you try to teach us, but just because we don’t always learn everything doesn’t mean we are not learning anything.
 Pay attention to what we are learning and get excited about it!
 That makes us feel like you think we’re important students in your class.